 The open and close date including the time component expressed based on the preferred time zone for the current user profile.
 Note that changing the time zone in the user profile will result in the open and close being automatically adjusted to the new time zone.

-Example: if the time component for the open date is 13:52 and the preferred time zone is EST, and the time zone is change to CST, then the time for the open date will then be shown as 12:52.
-The change is to to the fact that 12:52 CST = 13:52 EST).
+Example: if the time component for the open date is 13:52 and the preferred time zone is EST, and the time zone is changed to CST, then the time for the open date will be shown as 12:52.
+The change is due to the fact that 12:52 CST = 13:52 EST).

 The back button allows respondents to navigate to preceding pages in the survey.
 If the back button is not shown in a page for the survey, the respondent cannot go back to the prior page.